Stuycs-K/lab11-stuyrim-4-marchesen-berchinm/README.md

 ### Crossbow Warrior

-*Can occasionally get a really good shot, but also misses the target completely on occasion*
+*Can occasionally get a really good shot, but also misses the target completely sometimes*

 **Attack**: Bowshot - deals 0 damage (10% chance) or 4-7 damage (90% chance).
 Also restores 2 special to self.